mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 In addition to rearranging the dockers according to your preferences, Krita provides and saves your configurations as :ref:`resource_workspaces`.
 This is the button at the top right.

-You can also configure the toolbar via :menuselection:`Settings --> Configure Toolbars`, as well as the shortcuts under both :menuselection:`Settings --> Configure Krita --> Configure Shortcuts` and :menuselection:`Settings --> Configure Krita --> Canvas Input Settings`.
+You can also configure the toolbar via :menuselection:`Settings --> Configure Toolbars...`, as well as the shortcuts under both :menuselection:`Settings --> Configure Krita... --> Configure Shortcuts` and :menuselection:`Settings --> Configure Krita... --> Canvas Input Settings`.